 The first article of the series discusses all 5 forms of maverick buying, each of them have different reasons and causes.
 To stop maverick buying, we need to understand the different motives for non-compliance.

 Where is maverick buying particularly relevant?

 Maverick buying is often caused by maintenance, repair and operations as well as office supplies, hotel contracts, travel, printing, IT hardware and software.
 In general, maverick buying occurs mainly with indirect products and services.
-In most organizations, indirect products and services account for up to 80% of purchase transactions and up to 40% of total spending.
+In most organisations, indirect products and services account for up to 80% of purchase transactions and up to 40% of total spending.
 Consequently, deviating purchasing behaviour with small losses on each transaction can add up to an impressive figure.
 In other words, the savings potential is enormous.

 According to Aberdeen Strategy & Research, the pharmaceutical company GSK loses between $80 and $120 million annually from non-regulatory purchases.
-This represents approximately 20-30% of unrealized cost savings.
+This represents approximately 20-30% of unrealised cost savings.
 Aberdeen estimates that across all industries, the average savings from compliant purchases is 22% compared to non-compliant purchases.

 5 forms of maverick buying

 Researchers have identified 5 different types of maverick buying.
 All maverick buying across organisations can be traced back to them.

 Each cause of maverick buying must be approached differently.
 It is not possible to stop maverick buying without addressing its root causes.
 Each form of maverick buying mitigation strategy.
 Therefore, maverick buying can only be countered with tailored concepts.
 There is also a general solution, which will be discussed further below.